Jira tracker · Side-by-side review

 Planim Time vs Tempo Timesheets

-Planim Time is a native desktop app with offline tracking, a keychain-backed token and a free tier; Tempo Timesheets is a Jira-embedded plugin optimized for approval workflows, capacity planning and enterprise billing.
+Planim Time is a native desktop tracker built for engineers; Tempo Timesheets is a Jira-embedded plugin built for finance approval, capacity planning and enterprise billing.
+They overlap on 'log time to Jira' and diverge on everything else.

 Best for